Health Professions Advising Curriculum

 As of Nov.
 2020, some of the other HP graduate schools are making statements regarding Pass/Fail for Fall 2020.
 You will find these statements on the links (on the left).

-Here is the HPA's general advice: Since you have the option to take courses for grades, the HPA Director strongly recommends maintaining the grade option especially for science (biology, chemistry, physics [and all labs] and math classes) and pre-requisite HP courses.
-Your academic performance this semester is a testament of your resilience, adaptability and reliability during a challenging and unparalleled time.
+Here is the HPA Director's general advice for any semester: The HPA Director strongly recommends maintaining the grade option especially for science (biology, chemistry, physics [and all labs] and math classes) and pre-requisite HP courses.
+Your academic performance in any semester is a testament of your resilience, adaptability and reliability during a challenging and unparalleled time.
 These characteristics are among the core competencies that all HP graduate schools seek in future health professionals.

 Please note: all HP Graduate schools have the right to ask to see your final grade even if you go the Pass/Fail route. ** Please know that a Pass at UM-Dearborn is a C- which is not acceptable to most HP graduate programs. **